-In the second session of the 106th Congress, authorizing and appropriating funding for national defense programs for FY2001 is a significant consideration in the annual debate over the federal budget.
+While Congress authorizes most federal programs for multiple years, it annually authorizes programs for national defense as well as appropriating funding for them each fiscal year.
 Of the activities traditionally authorized and funded, the Department of Defense (DOD) administers six environmental programs: cleanup at current and former military facilities, cleanup at base closure sites, environmental compliance, pollution prevention, environmental technology, and natural resource conservation.
 The Department of Energy (DOE) manages defense nuclear waste and cleans up contaminated nuclear weapons sites.
 For FY2001, the Administration requested a total of \$10.44 billion for all of the above programs, \$740 million more than the FY2000 funding level of \$9.70 billion.

-The House passed the National Defense Authorization Act for FY2001 (H.R.
-4205) on May 18, 2000, and the Senate passed its version of the bill on July 13, 2000.
-Conference proceedings will likely begin soon after the August recess.
-The Senate's bill would authorize nearly \$1.32 billion for cleanup at current and former military facilities, \$45 million more than the House's level of \$1.27 billion.
-The Senate's bill also would authorize \$6.19 billion for DOE's management of defense nuclear waste and cleanup of contaminated nuclear weapons sites, \$234 million more than the House's amount of \$5.96 billion.
-As in past years, neither bill specifies the total amount of funding that would be authorized for environmental compliance, pollution prevention, environmental technology, natural resource conservation, and cleanup at base closure sites, which receive their funding from larger accounts for operation and maintenance and base realignment and closure respectively.
+The second session of the 106th Congress enacted the National Defense Authorization Act for FY2001 (P.L.
+106-398, H.R.
+4205), which authorized \$1.31 billion for cleanup at current and former military facilities and an additional \$6.15 billion for DOE's management of defense nuclear waste and cleanup of contaminated nuclear weapons sites.
+It also included several provisions that addressed various environmental matters, including the authorization of payments for numerous environmental fines and penalties.
+As in past years, the law did not specify the total amount of funding that was authorized for environmental compliance, pollution prevention, environmental technology, natural resource conservation, and cleanup at base closure sites, which receive their funding from larger accounts for operation and maintenance and base realignment and closure respectively.

-Consideration of legislation to appropriate funding for DOD and DOE's defenserelated environmental programs is nearly complete as well.
-First, the Department of Defense Appropriations Act for FY2001 (H.R.
-4576), signed into law (P.L.
-106-259) on August 9, 2000, provides \$1.31 billion for cleanup at current and former military facilities.
-Second, the Military Construction Appropriations Act for FY2001 (H.R.
-4425), signed into law (P.L.
-106-246) on July 13, 2000, provides \$865.3 million for cleanup at base closure sites.
-Third, the House passed the Energy and Water Development Appropriations Act for FY2001 (H.R.
-4733) on June 28, 2000, and the Senate reported its version of the bill on July 18, 2000.
-As passed by the House, H.R.
-4733 would provide \$5.86 billion for DOE's management of defense nuclear waste and cleanup of contaminated nuclear weapons sites, about \$180 million less than the Senate's reported amount of \$6.04 billion.
+The second session of the 106th Congress also enacted the three bills that appropriated funding for DOD and DOE's defense cleanup and environmental programs in FY2001.
+First, the Department of Defense Appropriations Act for FY2001 (P.L.
+106-259, H.R.
+4576) provided \$1.31 billion for cleanup at current and former military facilities, roughly \$10 million more than the FY2000 funding level of \$1.30 billion.
+Second, the Military Construction Appropriations Act for FY2001 (P.L.
+106-246, H.R.
+4425) provided \$865.3 million for cleanup at base closure sites, \$542.7 million more than the FY2000 funding level of \$322.6 million.
+The increase will primarily be used to pay for outstanding projects approved in FY2000 but not begun until FY2001.
+Third, the Energy and Water Development Appropriations Act for FY2001 (P.L.
+106-377, H.R.
+5483) provided a total of \$6.12 billion for DOE's management of defense nuclear waste and cleanup of contaminated nuclear weapons sites, about \$400 million more than the FY2000 funding level of \$5.72 billion.

-Other relevant legislation considered in the first session of the 106th Congress could affect environmental cleanup at military facilities.
+Other relevant legislation considered, but not enacted, in the 106th Congress could have affected environmental cleanup at military facilities.
 H.R.
 1300 and H.R.
 2580, as reported, and H.R.
-2956 and S. 1537, as introduced, would amend the remedy selection process at Superfund sites, which also would apply to all of DOD's sites.
+2956 and S. 1537, as introduced, would have amended the remedy selection process at Superfund sites, which also would have applied to all of DOD's sites.
 As introduced, H.R.
-617 would clarify requirements for federal compliance with all hazardous waste cleanup laws, and S. 258, as introduced, would authorize new rounds of base closings in 2001 and 2003.
+617 would have clarified requirements for federal compliance with all hazardous waste cleanup laws, and S. 258, as introduced, would have authorized new rounds of base closings in 2001 and 2003.